vanackej/risco-mqtt-local/README.md

 ## Configuration

 Create a file config.json in your project directory.

 **Note:** For Home assistant configuration, the configuration file format is the same but the file must be located in `config` directory and named `risco-mqtt.json`.
 See [Home assistant specific documentation ](risco-mqtt-local-addon/DOCS.md)

+**REMOVE ANY COMMENT FROM THIS CONFIG SAMPLE BELOW !** JSON format does not support comments.
+Future version of the library will switch to YAML format, which allows for comments.

 ```
 {